-Where delayed payment services are provided at checkout, their nature should be explicitly clear to customers and (where relevant) obvious that standard forms of payment are available.
-This is particularly important where the delayed payment service option is presented primarily in the form of a card detail entry form, since it may not be immediately obvious to a consumer that this is anything other than a means of paying by card.
+Where delayed payment services are provided at checkout, their nature should be explicitly clear to customers and (where relevant) obvious that standard forms of

 Significant conditions

 Prior to deciding to use a delayed payment service, customers must have access to the full terms and conditions of the service, including any arrangements or consequences for late or missed payments, which should be easy to locate.
 In practice, this is likely to mean that a link should be placed in the section of the checkout process that offers the service.
 Any particularly significant conditions or qualifications, including fees, penalties, and payment schedules (see above advice on 'terms and conditions') should be made clear as part of the checkout process, not just through a link to terms.